-Your Membership Rewards points can be redeemed for award travel, cash rewards, and gift cards.
+Your Membership Rewards points can be redeemed for award travel, experiences, gift cards, or to cover recent card charges.
 Your rewards points are most valuable when redeemed for award flights on AmexTravel.com and gift cards.
 Each point is worth 1 cent each.

 Another redemption option is transferring your points to the Membership Rewards airline and hotel partners.
 Most partners let you transfer points at a 1:1 ratio.
 Some of the best airline transfer partners include Delta, Emirate, British Airways, and Singapore Airlines.